Understanding and Ending Bullying: Strategies for Parents, Professionals & Students

 The good news is that “big” solutions are trumped each and every day by the small, powerful acts that trustworthy adults can use to signal to individual kids that their dignity is paramount and that their safety will be prioritized.
 Signe’s workshops for professionals focus on the most important, impactful things that adults can do to confront and change bullying in schools, treatment programs, communities, and families.
 Using video, discussion, role play, and many hands-on ideas and activities, Signe demonstrates the many ways that adults can play a role in changing the culture of bullying.

-Click here for comments from training participants.
+Click here for comments from training participants and here to find out where Signe has presented recently.

 - Keys differences between rude, mean, and bullying behavior